 A Shared Energy Vision for Greater Philadelphia, January 2016

+Submitted by Liz Robinson

 Introduction:

 The Energy Vision Working Group was convened in October 2015 by Penn’s Kleinman Center for Energy Policy and Drexel’s Institute for Energy and the Environment.
 Facilitated by Raab Associates, twenty leaders on energy, the economy, and the environment worked through four months of intensive, confidential meetings and exercises.
 This is the only process to date in which these diverse and often contending interests were present and represented by people with a powerful influence over the future.
 It was initially far from certain whether such a group could agree on anything, but the Energy Vision Working Group crafted this shared vision, signed by all the parties below.
 This vision is intended to provide a basis for further discussions, among larger numbers of stakeholder groups and citizens, exploring specific technical and social issues, and informing the decisions of public policymakers over the coming years.